 Amount Per Serving: Calories: 234Total Fat: 7gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 19mgSodium: 70mgCarbohydrates: 44gFiber: 0gSugar: 43gProtein: 0g

 I hope you enjoy this delicious combo as much as my family and friends do!
-I love taking a classic recipe like the buttercream frosting, giving it a small twist, and making it unique and amazing!
+I love taking a classic recipe like buttercream frosting, giving it a small twist, and making it unique and amazing!